sumup/sumup-php/README.md

 ## Installation

-The SumUp eCom PHP SDK can be installed with [Composer](https://getcomposer.org/).
+The SumUp PHP SDK can be installed with [Composer](https://getcomposer.org/).
 Run the following command:

 ```bash
 composer require sumup/sumup-php
 ```

-## Basic usage
+## Basic Usage

 Before using the SDK, set the `SUMUP_API_KEY` environment variable with your API key.
 The SDK will automatically use this key for authentication.